A Response To Stress

 Cortisol is a steroid and one of the primary stress hormones.
 Production is stimulated within the endocrine system’s hypothalamic-pituitary-adrenal (HPA) axis.
 Secretion comes from the adrenal glands, which sit just above the kidneys.

 Ironically named the master “stress” hormone, cortisol regulates the way your body uses various fuel sources and is essential for recouping energy following stress.

-Normal cortisol hormone levels tend to follow a 24-hour circadian rhythm.
+Normal cortisol levels tend to follow a 24-hour circadian rhythm.
 The lowest level being at night during sleep that gradually increase to when you need to wake up and get moving.
 The high cortisol levels present in early morning rapidly drop off and then continue to decline for the remainder of the day.

 Under ideal conditions, your cortisol levels should be neither consistently high nor low, but fluctuate in a fairly rhythmic pattern.
 A cortisol rhythm that is keeping balance, adjusting to BOTH stress and relaxation is most desirable and considered a healthy response.

 Unfortunately, a “normal” day for most people is a far cry from what you would call “ideal”.
 In the real world, your day is more likely than not, to include a fair amount of distress... sometimes a LOT!

 Factors such as emotional and physical stressors, exercise, lack of sleep, illness, injury, hunger, dieting, anxiety and depression, estrogen hormone therapy, or pregnancy can raise your cortisol hormone levels—so can mild stimulants such as caffeine.